WebAhead/master-reference/curriculum.md

  * TDD lifecycle/ ping-pong/ red green refactor
  * Qunit framework
  * Unit & Integration Testing
  * es6 / esnext - what why how, basic intro.
 We do not want to confuse people.
-Students should be aware of browser compatibility / be able to spot the difference between es6 and es5
+Students should be aware of browser compatibility / be able to spot the difference between es6 and es5 [1]

+1: Consider moving to week 4 alongside node to make browser compatibility issues more clear.

 #### READMES

 Qunit, TDD lifecycle, Continuous Integration, Unit & Integration testing